-Unless your home was built for energy efficiency, you can probably reduce your monthly energy bills by adding or updating the insulation in your home.
-Many older homes have inadequate, damaged, or improper insulation than homes built today, but adding insulation to a newer home can pay for itself in just a few years, according to the U.S. Department of Energy.
-This includes the attic where many homes lose heat during the winter months.
+Unless your home was built for energy efficiency, you could probably reduce your monthly energy bills by adding or updating the attic insulation.
+Many older homes have inadequate, damaged, or improper insulation compared to homes built today, but adding insulation to a newer home can pay for itself in just a few years, according to the U.S. Department of Energy.
+This includes the attic, where many homes lose heat during the winter months.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the lower peninsula.
-While our experience is with spray and injection foam insulation, we also know quite a bit about traditional insulations like fiberglass and cellulose.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the lower peninsula, as well as the greater Toledo area.
+While our expertise is with spray and injection foam insulation, we also know quite a bit about traditional attic insulations like fiberglass and cellulose.

-As part of our ongoing mission to educate our customers, we are here to discuss the kinds of insulation used in attics and the pros and cons that go along with each one.
+As part of our ongoing mission to educate our customers, we are here to discuss the best insulation for attics and the pros and cons that go along with each insulation type.

 Cellulose insulation is the oldest material used in home insulation.
 It can be either a loose-fill material or blown-in.